Singapore is home to many amazing museums - here's a list of the best museums and exhibitions for families - most of them are free to enter too!

 Dates: Permanent Exhibit

-Quite possibly the best exhibit in Singapore, the interactive exhibit is created in collaboration teamLab.
-Future World is a digital playground for families and bring visitors into a world of art, science, and magic through a collection of digital interactive installations.
+Quite possibly the best exhibit in Singapore, this interactive exhibit is created in collaboration teamLab and was recently refreshed. teamLab Future World is a digital playground for families and bring visitors into a world of art, science, and magic through a collection of digital interactive installations.

 Exhibit: Digital Light Canvas